How to fix 'checking APFS fsroot tree stuck' error on macOS Catalina/Mojave/High Sierra?

 If you have no backup of this drive and you want to lose these important files, you still can recover your inaccessible data from the APFS drive with iBoysoft Mac Data Recovery, and then fix this "checking APFS fsroot tree stuck" error by reformatting.

-Step 1:Recover data from the inaccessible APFS drive
+Step 1:Recover lost data from the inaccessible APFS drive

 1. Download and launch iBoysoft Mac Data Recovery on your Mac computer.